dataform-co/dataform/README.md

 ## With Dataform web

-Dataform web is a development and production ready deployment environment for the Dataform SDK, you can learn more on [dataform.co](https://dataform.co)
+Dataform web is a development environment and production ready deployment tool for the Dataform SDK.
+You can learn more on [dataform.co](https://dataform.co)

 # Looking for support?

-For questions and support please join our [Slack Community](https://slack.dataform.co).
+For questions or support please join our [Slack Community](https://slack.dataform.co).

 # Want to report a bug or request a feature?